prcutler/pcutler-web/blog/wp-content/plugins/bootstrap-shortcodes/readme.txt

 4. Add new shortcodes to posts or pages.

 == Changelog ==

+= 3.3.5 =
+* Updated Boostrap from 3.3.1 to 3.3.5
+* Add .btn-block as a button "size"
+* Change default column size from xs to sm

 = 3.2.1 =
 * Reverted wpautop injection changes to prevent conflicts with other plugins